RajVarunn/Seeing-Sound-II/README.md

 2. Ensure `vggsound.csv` is available and the path is correctly set.
 3. Run the cells in `data_prep.ipynb` sequentially.

+## Model Files

+The model files used in this project are accessible here: https://drive.google.com/drive/folders/1rGY-ddTV85Alp3vol1xfeEz63A7Alxqx?usp=sharing

 ## Stable Diffusion (Dual Head)